tryscer/flock/flock-music.md

 	Eleanore says, “Anyone else worried about Bernard Green?”

 “Excuse me, sir, may I interest you in a *honey* of a smoke?”
 	The cigarette girl is young, lithe, wearing a yellow-and-white uniform proudly featuring the yellow hexagons of the Buzz Cigarettes brand.
 Her hat is a particularly ugly, yellow pillbox, with the Buzz logo sewn on it, like a military insignia.
 White straps around her neck hold a yellow plastic tray displaying the many products offered by the Buzz Cigarettes Co.
-She’s holding on to it with two hands covered in white gloves that look like a cartoon bee.
-It feels a lot like stepping into Cindy’s and Barry’s house.
+She’s holding on to it with two hands covered in white gloves that make her look like a cartoon bee.
+Looking at her feels a lot like stepping into Cindy’s and Barry’s house.
 	Barry stands erect and proud.
 With thumb and forefinger he’s smoothing an invisible mustache.
+Eddie tries to keep a straight face, but not trying too hard.
 	“As you can see,” says the cigarette girl, “we have for you today the best tobacco products money can buy: fine Domestic Virginia cigarettes, and for the man who knows his smoke, we also offer Turkish Blend cigarettes, and an assortment of snuffs and chewin’ tobaccis.
 Would you care for a free sample?”
 	”Chewing tobaccos,” says Barry, very sternly.
 “Not chewin’ tobbacis.
 When you represent the Buzz brand, it is important that you keep to decorum.”
 	”Are you tellin’ me how to sell?” asks the cigarette girl, cocking her head at him, more curious than angry.